mddazure/azure-vwan-microhack/README.md

 # Scenario 2: Single Region Virtual WAN with Branch Connection
 ## Goal
 You will connect a branch site via a VPN connection with BGP enabled and explore the routing between spokes and the branch.
 The branch site is simulated through a VNET with a VNET Gateway which was deployed through Terraform as part of the Prerequisites.
-## Task 1: Build VPN Connection to the simulated branch site
+## Task 1: Connect VPN to simulated branch site
 In Cloud Shell, in the azure-vwan-microhack directory
-- Run the connect-branch shell script, this will approxinately 5 minutes to complete:
+- Run the connect-branch shell script:

 `./connect-branch.sh`